 Key Research Interests

 My past and current research falls in the areas of competition law, industrial economics, tort law and contract law.
 I take an economics approach to legal research and in particular make use of game theory to analyse strategic situations where relevant actors are aware of their effects on each other.
 My research has been published in economics journals, law journals and law & economics journals such as the Economic Journal, European Competition Journal, European Law Review, International Journal of Industrial Organization, Journal of Economic History, Journal of Industrial Economics, Journal of Law and Economics, Oxford Journal of Legal Studies and World Competition.

-My current research is focused on two areas:
+My current research is focused on four areas:

-My research has been or are being funded by the Danish Social Science Research Council, the Economic and Social Research Council, The Arts and Humanities Research Council, The Office of Fair Trading, The Legal services Board and Ofcom.
+My research has been or are being funded by the Danish Social Science Research Council, the Economic and Social Research Council, The Arts and Humanities Research Council, The Office of Fair Trading, The Legal Services Board, Ofcom and OECD.

 - Morten is currently teaching the LLM option: Theory of Competition Markets.

 - He has in the past been involved in the delivery of a number of modules.
 On the undergraduate programme: Tort and UK Competition Law.
 On the taught masters programme: Law Policy & Economics of Competition, Regulation of Network Industries in the UK And EU, Current Issues in National Competition Regimes, Advanced Competition Law, as well as a seminar on Research & Writing for dissertation.